 Information About the Hardy Ice Plant

 Hardy ice plant (Delosperma) is a succulent, perennial ground cover with daisy-like flowers.
 The ice plant is not called an ice plant because it is cold hardy, but rather because the flowers and leaves seem to shimmer as though covered in frost or ice crystals.
-The plants grow to be about 3-6 inches tall and 2-4 feet wide.
+The plants grow to be about 3 to 6 inches tall and 2 to 4 feet wide.

-Ice plant flowers grow in Zones 5-9 and will bloom for most of the summer and fall.
+Ice plant flowers grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
 Their foliage is mostly evergreen and, because of this, they make a great year-round ground cover.
-While the plant is evergreen, however, it will often have some dieback of foliage in the winter.
+While the plant is evergreen, it will often have some dieback of foliage in the winter.